Alton railway station: History

-The first station, opened by the London and South Western Railway (LSWR) in 1852, was sited on what is now the station car park.
-It closed when the present station opened in 1865.
-The LSWR became part of the Southern Railway during the Grouping of 1923.
+The first station, opened by the London and South Western Railway (LSWR) on 28 July 1852, was sited on what is now the station car park.
+It closed when the present station opened on 2 October 1865.
+The station was briefly named Alton for Selborne between 5 July 1926 and 1955, when it reverted to its current name.

+The line, originally built as single track, was doubled in 1901.
 The line from to Alton was electrified in 1937 and the station passed on to the Southern Region of British Railways on nationalisation in 1948.

-When sectorisation was introduced in 1986, the station was served by Network SouthEast until the privatisation of British Rail in 1997.
+The line was single-tracked as far as Farnham by British Rail in the early 1980s.

+The Alton, Alresford and Winchester Railway - later renamed the Mid-Hants Railway - opened a through line to Winchester in October 1865, but this was closed to passengers in February 1973.
+It reopened as a heritage line in stages - first from Alresford to Ropley in 1977, and through to Alton by May 1985.

+The Basingstoke and Alton Light Railway opened on 1 June 1901.
+Due to low passenger traffic and the distance from the intermediate stations to their namesake villages, the line closed at short notice on 1 January 1917.
+The line was reopened due to local pressure on 18 August 1924, but the line closed again permanently in 1967.

+The Meon Valley Railway between Alton and Fareham opened two years after the B&ALR, on 1 June 1903.
+Again, it was deemed financially unsustainable, and in February 1955 closed to passenger traffic, with the final section of line to Farringdon closing permanently in 1968.

 Location

-Alton station is located in the local government district of East Hampshire.

 The station is nowhere near Alton Towers Resort, which is located in the rural village of Alton in Staffordshire, about 185 miles away.
-Many people trying to reach the resort have mistakenly travelled to this station.
-Historically, there could have been grounds for confusion; Alton Towers railway station, which closed in 1965, was called Alton before 1954.

 Local residents, who have encountered many people trying to find Alton Towers, have put up posters at the station containing directions from the station to the resort by train, with a journey time of approximately 4 hours and 46 minutes.

 Facilities

-There are three platforms in use.
-South Western Railway use platforms one and two, connected by a footbridge; platform three is used by the Mid Hants Railway.

 There is a ticket office which is open seven days a week, with a ticket machine beside the booking hall.
-There is a long line public address system providing automated announcements and digital information displays to offer train running details.
+There are automated announcements and digital information displays to offer train running details.
 A car park with 207 spaces is available for passengers.